tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 sbt:backend> compile
 ```

-## Open in development environment
+## Open in Development Environment

-At this point, you may want to open the project in an Integrated Development Environment, such as Intellij,
+At this point, you may want to open the project in an Integrated Development Environment (IDE), such as Intellij,
 if you are using one.

 In Intellij, you do this by clicking on File->New Project from Existing Sources...
 and then browsing to the root directory, `sample`.
 It should have a build.sbt file in it.
-Create an sbt project, and then accept the defaults, making sure the JDK is set to your installation of
+Create an sbt-based project, and then accept the defaults, making sure the JDK is set to your installation of
 OpenJDK 11.

 ## Develop Backend
 We will start with the backend HTTP service first.
 We will start by deleting the existing application and then
-creating our custom code.
+create our custom code.
 Our backend will be written in Scala, so all Java code will be removed.

+In ESW, a specialized backend service is only needed in the cases where the application has complicated or compute-expensive
+tasks that can not be satisfied by CSW-based components.
+In this case, an application-specific backend is created that is
+dedicated to the application UI and only provides the needed application functionality.

+@@@ note
+Many web application frontend user interfaces will also send commands to control system CSW components through
+the User Interface Gateway.
+@@@

 ### Cleanup existing sample

-To remove the generated code from the sample application, go to the `backend` folder and:
+To remove the generated code from the template sample application, go to the `backend` folder and:

 * Delete the folders `src/main/java` ,`src/test`